lightbend-labs/dbuild/docs/src/sphinx/notifications.rst

   This is the Flowdock API token for the desired flow (it can be obtained from the Flowdock interface, clicking on the settings gear)

-detailed
-  Optional, either true or false.
-If true (default), a summary of the status of all the subprojects will be sent.
-If false, just a one-line status message will appear.
-For instance you can minimize the visual clutter by using two notifications, where "when: bad -> detailed: true", "when: good -> detailed: false".
+detail
+  Optional, it can be one of "summary", "short" (default), or "long".
+It selects the detail level of the notification text, with summary being a one-line message, and long being a full report of all subprojects.
+For instance, in order to reduce visual clutter, different notifications can be used together with different detail
+  levels: "when: bad, detail: long" and "when: good, detail: summary".

 sender
   The name that Flowdock will display within the flow as the message sender.
 It need